Is Robbery Considered a Violent Crime in Texas?

 Is Robbery Considered a Violent Crime in Texas?When you think of violent crimes, your mind most likely goes to murder, rape, and assault.
 The last crime that you may think of when it comes to violent crimes is theft.

 But robbery is different.
 While technically a theft crime, it is also an assaultive crime, and as such, can be classified as a violent crime.
-When you have been accused of a robbery, you need to reach out to the criminal defense lawyers at the Mary Beth Harrell Law Firm in Killeen and Copperas Cove.
+When you have been accused of a robbery, you need to reach out to the criminal defense lawyers at the Mary Beth Harrell Criminal Defense and DWI Lawyers in Killeen and Copperas Cove.

 What is robbery?